-For 2012, our Compensation Committee determined our Chief Executive Officer's base salary would remain the same as the competitive analysis indicated his current salary was competitive.
-Our Chief Executive Officer recommended, and the Compensation Committee approved, increases for Mssrs.
-Bowers, Owens and Reddic in the 1.8% to 3.7% range (commensurate with annual base salary increases awarded to our employees for 2012) based on considerations of individual performance and comparative market data for each NEO.
-The base salary for Mr. Wiberg was set in his offer letter.
+For 2013, our Compensation Committee increased our Chief Executive Officer's base salary 1.6% based on considerations of his individual performance and comparative market data.
+Further, Our Chief Executive Officer recommended, and the Compensation Committee approved, increases for Mssrs.
+Bowers, Owens and Reddic in the 1.8% to 2.0% range based on each individual's performance and comparative market data.
+These increases, effective as of January 2013, were commensurate with annual base salary increases awarded to our employees for 2013.
+Mr. Wiberg's base salary for 2013 was established in his offer letter.

 Short-Term Cash Incentive Compensation Plan.
 The employment agreements described above provide for target cash incentive payments for each of the NEOs as a percentage of base salary.
-Under our Short-Term Incentive Compensation Plan (the "STIC Plan"), the actual amounts earned under these employment agreements may be greater or less than target based on performance against the objectives set by the Compensation Committee at the beginning of each year.
+Under our STIC Plan, the actual amounts earned may be greater or less than target based on actual performance against the objectives set by the Compensation Committee at the beginning of each year.

-Consistent with 2011, there were five performance measures considered by the Compensation Committee under the 2012 STIC Plan.
+Consistent with 2012, there were five performance measures considered by the Compensation Committee under the 2013 STIC Plan.
 Four of the measures were based on specific corporate metrics measured on a quantitative basis and the fifth measure, Board Discretion, was considered on a qualitative basis.
-The Compensation Committee established targets for the metrics at levels that were considered achievable, but not without above average performance.
-The maximum performance goals are the same for all of our NEOs with the exception of our Chief Executive Officer for whom our Compensation Committee established higher maximum performance goals for each measure to provide additional incentive to our CEO to lead our company to its highest performance.
-The following table sets forth the minimum, target, and maximum goals for the performance metrics set by the Compensation Committee and the actual performance for the year under the 2012 STIC Plan:
+The Compensation Committee established targets for the four corporate metrics at levels that were considered achievable, but not without above average performance.
+The following table sets forth the minimum, target, and maximum goals for the performance metrics set by the Compensation Committee and the actual performance for the year under the 2013 STIC Plan: